 Get cooking and feel the love with these recipes by our favourite Michelin star chefs.

 1. Tickets’ head chef Fran Agudo's Asparagus in Salt

 Chef Fran Agudo creates an exquisite asparagus dish from the popular Tickets restaurant in Barcelona.
 White asparagus is cooked inside a salty meringue in the oven, then topped with a vinaigrette of laurencia, and sea grapes.

 2. Jean-Georges Vongerichten’s Egg with Caviar

-Something as simple as scrambled egg gets the Michelin star treatment.
-Chef Vongerichten shows you how to make his signature dish of scrambled egg in the shell topped with vodka infused whipped cream and caviar.
+Something as simple as scrambled eggs gets the Michelin star treatment.
+Chef Vongerichten shows you how to make his signature dish of scrambled egg in the shell topped with vodka-infused whipped cream and caviar.
 So simple to make, but so impressive.

 3. Alexis Gauthier’s Vegan Faux Gras

 Here’s a recipe for your vegan Valentine: a vegan foie gras that uses lentils, walnuts, fresh vegetables and a variety of herbs which result in a rich, spreadable pâté, sure to surprise even carnivores, from chef Alexis Gauthier of Gauthier Soho.